 There are currently dozens of antivirus tools available on the market.
-Big name options such as Norton, McAfee, Bitdefender, and AVG typically get the most headlines and the most attention.
+Big-name options such as Norton, McAfee, and Bitdefender typically get the most headlines and the most attention.
 But are the top-branded tools on the market truly the best?

 Unfortunately, parsing through the many different lab tests, consumer reviews, and other data can be time-consuming.
 Even more so, comparing each available service against the other ones is not a simple task.